ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   If this is not the case, then the claim specifies the same information conveyed by the "rev_scope" parameter of the Access Token Request, if included therein, or the default access rights for DEV2 to access DEV1 otherwise.

-  When CWTs are used as access tokens, this information MUST be transported in the "rev_scope" claim, defined in {{iana-token-cwt-claims}}.
+  When CWTs are used as access tokens, this information MUST be transported in the "rev_scope" claim, registered in {{iana-token-cwt-claims}}.

 ### Access to Protected Resources # {#sec-bidirectional-access-control-one-as-comm}